KnOX-07/SmallArmsFiring/README.md

    - Create a database named `sa_firing`.
    - Update the `DATABASE_CONFIG` in the `app.py` file with your MySQL credentials.
 4. **Run the application**:
-   - Navigate to the directory `extra`
+   - Navigate to the directory `extra`.
    - Open terminal and type: